“Durian Capital of the Philippines”

 Davao City is a leading producer of mangoes, pomeloes, bananas, coconut products, papayas and mangosteens.
 Durians are also one of the most notable export products of the city has since become an informal icon for Davao that it has been nicknamed, The Durian Capital of the Philippines.

-There are two major festivals that are held twice a year in Davao City: the Araw ng Dabaw (Day of Davao) which is held every March 16, Davao’s cityhood day, and the Kadayawan Festival, held during August.
+1. Araw ng Dabaw (Day of Davao) – which is held every March 16, Davao’s cityhood day.